 What the future has ‘in store’

-The overarching goal of the Future Buy Shopper Innovation study is to define the new meaning of “value” and determine what broad cultural values now influence and impact the way people live, shop and use products — and will in the future.
-“There are some obvious components of value [around which] consumers have historically defined [value],” Michelle Barry, SVP of the Hartman Group, explained to Drug Store News.
-“Quality, quantity and price — that’s the triumvirate that’s been predominant as consumers think about what does value mean across categories.”
+The overarching goal of the Future Buy Shopper Innovation study is to define the new meaning of “value” and determine what broad cultural values now influence and impact the way people live, shop and use products.
+“There are some obvious components of value [around which] consumers have historically defined [value],” Michelle Barry, SVP of The Hartman Group, explained to Drug Store News.
+“Quality, quantity and price—that’s the triumvirate that’s been predominant as consumers think about what value means across categories.”

-The study will be available July 2009, Hartman Group and GfK have reported.
+The study will be available July 2009, Hartman Group and GfK reported.